gamesbook/protograf/docs/source/layouts_rectangular.rst

     are created

-The ``RectangularLocations()`` creates a "virtual" grid that always has the first row and first column in the lower-left corner and the last row and last column in the upper-right corner.
+The ``RectangularLocations()`` creates a "virtual" grid that always has the first row and first column in the upper-left corner and the last row and last column in the lower-right corner.

 .. _layoutIndex: